adambard/learnxinyminutes-docs/stylus.html.markdown

 .square
 	size(40px, 40px)

-/* Você pode usar um mixin como uma propriedade CSS. */ circle($ratio) width $ratio * 2
+/* You can use a mixin as a CSS property. */ circle($ratio) width $ratio * 2
   height $ratio * 2